KhiopsML/khiops-doc/docs/tutorials/storage.md

 khiops -s
 ```

-You should see an output indicating that the GCS driver is loaded and ready to use for data files following the URI `s3` scheme, as follow:
+You should see an output indicating that the S3 driver is loaded and ready to use for data files following the URI `s3` scheme, as follows:

 ```sh